Duygu-Jones/SQL/README.md

 ## 🤝Contributing

 Contributions are welcome!
-If you have any improvements, suggestions, or additional datasets and EDA projects to share, please fork the repository and create a pull request.
+If you have any improvements, suggestions, or additional information to share, please fork the repository and create a pull request.

 <br>